 During that period local elections inspired him to launch his own campaign as a fictional candidate.
 Norbert Nadler is a chameleon politician who adapts to the ideologies at hand, to the mood of his environment.
 Like any other populist politician seeking election, signs and posters promoting his candidacy were distributed throughout the city carrying the slogan Stimmt (meaning: ‘That’s true’, but also ‘Vote’) which was, in fact, the essence of his political agenda.

-The campaign then carried on to the Netherlands and took the form of public interventions, a hyper-realistic sculpture titled Biblelon, and the publication of The Monograph, a newspaper that presents news from a subjective point of view.
+The campaign then carried on to the Netherlands and manifested itself with the publication of The Monograph; a newspaper that presents news from a subjective point of view.

 With thanks to Harry Heyink (EEA), mayor offices of Brandenburg & Amsterdam

 Supported by the ‘Berlage Fund’ & ‘SKOR’ – Foundation Art and the Public Domain

 Graphic design by Wouter van der Sluijs